Corruption Prevention Functions

 HOW YOU CONTACT US

-If you want to access our services or want us to provide you with more information, you can write to The Director, Anti-Corruption Bureau, P.O.
+If you want to access our services or want us to provide you with more information, you can write to The Director General, Anti-Corruption Bureau, P.O.
 Box 2437, Lilongwe or fax your letter through 01770108.
 Alternatively, you can telephone and speak to the Director or the Principal Corruption Prevention Officer on 01770 166/167.
-You can also send an e-mail to the Director on email@example.com.
-You can also come in person to our offices at the Headquarters for the Anti-Corruption Bureau in Mulanje House, City Centre, Lilongwe and meet the Principal Corruption Prevention Officer.
+You can also send an e-mail to the Director General on email@example.com.
+You can also come in person to our offices at the Headquarters for the Anti-Corruption Bureau in Mulanje House, City Centre, Lilongwe and meet the Chief Corruption Prevention Officer.

 HOW MUCH DOES OUR SERVICES COST?